 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

-The ability to select the modules most relevant to your chosen career means you will graduate well equipped to take advantage of all the career opportunities open to you.
+The ability to select the modules most relevant to your chosen career means you will graduate well-equipped to take advantage of all the career opportunities open to you.

-Surrey Business School has an excellent track record of graduate employment.
+We have an excellent track record of graduate employment.
 Graduates over the last few years have secured roles such as: